 The Alternative FEIS Plan will result in approximately 19.2 acres of disturbance to the Site during construction, compared to the 26.5 acres required for the plan presented in the DEIS (a reduction of 7.3 acres of disturbance).
 Of this total, approximately 1.1 acres of the disturbed area include designated steep slopes in excess of 25%, compared to 4.3 acres in the plan presented in the DEIS (a reduction of 3.2 acres of steep slope disturbance).
+The development footprint is situated in the central and western portion of the Site, away from the steeply sloping eastern side of the Site adjacent to Community Park.
+The amount of cut has been reduced from 51,400 cubic yards in the DEIS Plan to approximately 560 cubic yards in this alternative.
+The number of truck trips required to export this material has been reduced from 3,312 trips to approximately 37 trips.
 A steep slope disturbance permit shall be obtained for these disturbances as required by Town Code.
 Construction related impacts to steep slopes will be mitigated by implementing best management practices and installing and maintaining erosion and sediment control measures.
 The permanent stabilization of disturbed steep slopes will be accomplished through the installation of retaining walls (as needed) and proposed revegetation and landscaping.